gtfierro/walkthedinosaur/README.md

 pip install -r requirements.txt
 ```

-Keep in mind that this does not install the following packages at the time of this commit:
+Keep in mind that this does not install the following packages at the time of this commit (All of which can be use for enhancing the app):

 ```
 redis-server 	  (apt-get install redis-server)